 - Available Adaptive Cruise Control

-These features are included in the mid trim level Yukon, the SLT.
+These features come in the mid-trim level Yukon, the SLT.
 Some of these features (not all) are available as an optional extra on the base model SLE.

 Ford Expedition safety features

 Ironically, a lot of latest safety features and adaptive cruise control aren’t on the 2017 Ford Expedition but will be available on the newly designed 2018 Ford Expedition.
-It does have the Safety Canopy® system, which is, side curtain airbags, which in the event of a rollover, inflate between the occupant’s head and the side window.
+It does have the Safety Canopy® system, which is, side curtain airbags, which, in a rollover, inflate between the occupant’s head and the side window.

 The Tahoe gets the Forward Collision Alert system as standard on the mid and highest trim levels, the LT and Premier in 4wd.
 It’s an optional extra on the base model LS.
 Automatic Collision Prep package is only available on the highest trim level Premium.
 This safety package includes Intelligent Brake Assist and Collision Avoidance Braking.
 Lane Keep Assist, Low-Speed Forward Automatic Braking and Safety Alert Seat (vibrating seat) are available as an optional extra on the base model LS but is standard on the LT and Premier trims.
-Of course, OnStar automatic crash response is included for a trial period when purchasing new.
-So whats the conclusion here? the Tahoe has a lot of advanced safety feature available but if you want them you’ll have to shell out to add them to a base model or get at least the mid trim level LT.
+OnStar automatic crash response is included for a trial period when purchasing new.

 ¹Wozniak, Krzysztof.
 “US Car Sales Data Large SUV Segment – Left-Lane.com.”Carsalesbase.com, Carsalesbase, 29 July 2017, carsalesbase.com/car-sales-us/car-sales-segments-us/large-suv-segment-us/